-Emergency medical care in Phnom Penh is set to dramatically improve in July with the opening of the Sunrise Japan Hospital after nearly eight years of planning and construction.
+Emergency medical care in Phnom Penh dramatically improved in July 2017 with the opening of the Sunrise Japan Hospital after nearly eight years of planning and construction.

-The $35-million project will open in Chroy Changva commune across the Cambodia-Japan Friendship bridge, and fill critical gaps in emergency and trauma care, surgery and neurology.
+The $35-million project opened in Chroy Changva commune across the Cambodia-Japan Friendship bridge, and fill critical gaps in emergency and trauma care, surgery and neurology in Cambodia.

 Sunrise Japan Hospital CEO Toshiaki Fukada says the purpose of the new Japanese-run hospital is to provide the country with better medical care.
 “We strive for the community-rooted hospital which is not for the wealthy people but everyone,” he says.